shabin5785/Webpack_Learn/README.md

 - for handling other routes, we need to declare the normal route handlers for node, but importantly above the static page route definituon.

-- we may need to set the port definition to the env variable as well.
+- we may need to set the port definition to the env variable as well, as many deployment proivders dont allow our ports to be used.